Back to all guides

 How to make it

 1. Open carefully.
 Remove the tea bag without tearing the whole wrapper apart.
-If one side opens naturally, use that as the pocket opening.
+If one side opens naturally, make that side the pocket mouth.

 2. Flatten gently.
 Press it under a heavy book for a few minutes if it is crinkled.
-Do not iron coated packaging.
+Do not iron coated or metallic packaging.

-3. Trim only what is messy.
-Keep as much of the original wrapper shape as possible.
-The small scale is the charm.
+3. Trim only the ragged parts.
+Keep the wrapper's shape as intact as possible.
+The small scale is the charm and the limitation.

 4. Reinforce weak sides.
 If a side split open, add a narrow line of tape inside.
-Keep the top open.
+Keep the top open and keep adhesive away from the tiny insert path.

 5. Use one tiny insert.
 Let the insert peek out slightly.
-A mini pocket looks special when it is not overfilled.
+A mini pocket feels intentional when it is edited down to one small thing.

 rainy morning slow tea felt lucky after a long day one good thing